Brad Pitt’s Friendship With George Clooney Reportedly Destroyed By Angelina

 Brad Pitt’s divorce from Angelina Jolie isn’t the only ruined relationship he has to worry about.
 While his divorce battle rages on, Pitt is trying his best to repair his friendship with George Clooney.

-Life & Style is reporting that Jolie destroyed Pitt’s friendship with Clooney.
+Life & Style stated that Jolie destroyed Pitt’s friendship with Clooney.
 The former pals weren’t even speaking to each other prior to the divorce and it’s all because Jolie was jealous of Clooney’s wife, Amal.

+“Amal is educated, accomplished and well-respected in the political world, while Angelina knows people still think of her as an actress above everything else.”

-Jolie reportedly said negative things about Amal and didn’t permit Pitt to attend their wedding in 2014.
+Jolie reportedly said negative things about Amal and didn’t permit Pitt to attend Clooney’s wedding in 2014.
 The couple, who are expecting twins, tied the knot in Venice.
 At the time, Pitt and Jolie were working on their film, By the Sea, and production was only hours away from the wedding.

 Now that Pitt and Jolie are separated, the actor is trying his best to repair the friendship.
 With Clooney getting ready to be a dad, the two men are reportedly bonding over fatherhood.